Brxownie/Music-for-iPod/README.md

 ### 🔄 Update

 1. ❌ Erase the old one.
 Make sure that the songs are saved somewhere else
-2. 🗂️ Extract the `.zip` and use it as said above.
+2. 🗂️ Extract the `.zip` and use it as said above
 ---

 ## 🛠️ For Developers (Optional)